A half-integral Erd\H{o}s-P\'osa theorem for directed odd cycles: A half-integral Erd o s-P osa theorem for odd cycles

-By Proposition~\ref{prop:smallsep}, we may assume that Lemma~\ref{lem:oddwalk2} outputs a large half-integral packing of odd paths whose endpoints are distinct nails of $W'$.
-The rest part devotes to find a half-integral packing of $k$ directed odd cycles from it.
+By Proposition~\ref{prop:smallsep}, we may assume that Lemma~\ref{lem:oddwalk2} outputs a large half-integral packing of odd paths whose endvertices are distinct nails of $W'$.
+The rest of this section devotes to find a half-integral packing of $k$ odd cycles from it.

-Let $W$ be a bipartite cylindrical wall in a digraph $G$.
-A walk $P$ of $G$ with endpoints $v$ and $w$ in $W$ is \emph{parity-breaking} if the parity of the path from $v$ to $w$ in $P$ is different from the parity of a path from $v$ to $w$ in $W$.
-If the parities are the same, then we say that $P$ is \emph{parity-preserving}.
+\begin{proposition} There is a function $g_{path}: \mathbb{N}\rightarrow \mathbb{R}$ satisfying the following.
+Let $k$ be a positive integer, and let $W$ be a bipartite cylindrical wall of order at least $(2k+3)(6g_{path}(k)+1)$ in a directed graph $G$.
+Let $N$ be a set of nails of $W$ that are contained in the same part of the bipartition of $W$.
+Let $\cU$ be a half-integral packing of $12(g_{path}(k)-1)+1$ odd $N$-paths in $G$ such that the endvertices of paths in $\cU$ are disjoint.
+Then $G$ contains a half-integral packing of $k$ odd cycles. \end{proposition}

-\begin{proposition} There is a function $g: \mathbb{N}\rightarrow \mathbb{R}$ satisfying the following.
-Let $k$ be a positive integer, and let $W$ be a bipartite cylindrical wall of order at least $(2k+1)(6g(k)+1)$ in a digraph $G$.
-Let $N$ be a set of nails of $W$ such that the vertices in $M$ are contained in the same part of the bipartition of $W$.
-Let $\cU$ be a half-integral packing of $12(g(k)-1)+1$ odd $N$-paths in $G$ such that the endpoints of paths in $\cU$ are disjoint.
-Then $G$ contains a half-integral packing of $k$ directed odd cycles. \end{proposition}
+We prove two auxiliary lemmas, and then prove Proposition~\ref{prop:manywalks}.
+Let $W$ be a bipartite cylindrical wall in a directed graph $G$.
+For $v,w\in V(W)$, a walk $P$ in $G$ from $v$ to $w$ is \emph{parity-breaking} for~$W$ if the parity of the length of $P$ is different from the parity of a path from $v$ to $w$ in $W$.
+If the parities are the same, then we say that $P$ is \emph{parity-preserving} for $W$.

-The following lemma will be crucial in the proof of Proposition~\ref{prop:manywalks}.
-We use a duplication argument as in Lemma~\ref{lem:oddwalk1}.
+\begin{lemma} Let $G$ be a directed graph, and let $W$ be a bipartite cylindrical wall in $G$.
+If $P$ is a parity-breaking walk for $W$ from $a$ to $b$, then either $G[V(P)]$ contains an odd cycle, or it contains a parity-breaking path for $W$ from $a$ to $b$. \end{lemma} \begin{proof} Let $Q=(q_1, q_2, \ldots, q_m)$ be a shortest parity-breaking walk from $a$ to $b$ contained in $G[V(P)]$.
+If $Q$ has no repeated vertices, then $Q$ is a parity-breaking path.
+Assume that there is a pair of repeated vertices.
+We choose such a pair $(q_i, q_j)$ with $\abs{j-i}$ is minimum.
+If the length from $q_i$ to $q_j$ is odd, then $G[V(P)]$ contains an odd cycle.
+Otherwise, it has even length, and by removing this part, we can find a shorter parity-breaking walk with same endvertices.
+It contradicts the minimality of $Q$. \end{proof}